whalesyong/tp/docs/UserGuide.md

 ### **3. Adding an Ingredient: `add -ingredient={ingredientName}`**

 Adds an ingredient to the ingredient database.
 If no quantity is specified, it defaults to 1.
+If no expiry date is specifed, it defaults to None.
+Expiry date format is to be in YYYY/MM/DD

 > **Warning:** Ingredients will not expire if no expiry date is set.